-OneShare.com provides customized gift stock ownership by making it easy and affordable to buy a framed single share of real stock.
+OneShare.com provides customized gift stock ownership by making buying a framed single share of real stock easy and affordable.
 The real stock certificate represents true ownership in publicly traded companies.
-OneShare.com offers single framed shares of stock in America’s favorite companies like Facebook, Disney, Harley Davidson, World Poker Tour, Starbucks, Dreamworks, and tons of other public companies.
+OneShare.com offers single framed shares of stock in America’s favorite companies like Facebook, Disney, Harley Davidson, World Poker Tour, Starbucks, Dreamworks, and many other public companies.

 Should you buy Facebook IPO shares?

 Should you buy Facebook IPO?
 Did you buy shares of Facebook on Friday?
 Are you going to buy shares next week?